mkazachkova/Computational-Genomics-2016/README.md

 2. Gather data sets of sequence reads from multiple Hopkins labs and run our algroithm on them to discover if any/which contaminants are present.
 We could then compile some sort of chart or other visual representation of which contaminants are most common in Hopkins labs and/or which contaminants are most common in each lab.

+3. Have the algorithm "check" itself so that rather than a binary answer of whether the contaminant is present or not, it could be more of a weighted probability function based on phred scores, hamming/edit distance, as well as clustering contaminant genome parts that appear frequently into "bins" that represent a genome interval from which many contaminant sequences come from.

 ## References to Papers:
 [1] Brad Solomon and Carleton Kingsford.
 Large-scale search of transcriptomic read sets with sequence bloom trees. *bioRxiv*, page 017087, 2015.